sophiajt/jntrnr.github.io/_posts/2015-11-11-steam-machines.md

 ![Image of Steam Controller](http://cdn.akamai.steamstatic.com/steam/apps/353370/header.jpg?t=1447180995)

 The Steam Controller is a gamepad with two round touchpads and a set of traditional gamepad buttons.
 It can be configured to work as a normal gamepad for games with gamepad support.
-Alternatively, the touchpads can be as touchpads to play games that work with a mouse instead of gamepad.
+Alternatively, the touchpads can be used just as touchpads to play games that work with a mouse instead of gamepad.

 ![Image of Steam Link](http://cdn.akamai.steamstatic.com/steam/apps/353380/header.jpg?t=1447183971)